gaberosser/qmul-bioinf/pipelines/README.md

 - Where processing is reference-specific, files are located in a subdirectory naming the reference, e.g. `<data_dir>/<experiment_type>/<project_id>/<lane_id>/mouse/bwa_alignment` (lane-specific) or `<data_dir>/<experiment_type>/<project_id>/mouse/bwa_alignment` (combined lanes).

 ## Downloading data

-The Wellcome Trust Centre for Human Genetics (WTCHG) always serves data over ftp.
-The ftp server requires a username and password, which are supplied in the URL they send.
+### Wellcome Trust Centre for Human Genetics (WTCHG)

+The WTCHG always serves data over ftp.
+The ftp server requires a username and password, which are supplied in the URL they send by email.
 To download the entire directory from a URL, run

 ```bash
 wget -nH -np -r ftp://<username>:<password>@bsg-ftp.well.ox.ac.uk/<run_id>
 ```

 The entire URL can just be copied from the email.
 This will create a directory called `run_id`.

+### Barts Genome Centre

+Barts Genome Centre transfer data using [Illumina's BaseSpace](https://basespace.illumina.com/) web service.
+It is possible to download data directly from the web interface, but this is not practical for large runs and not straightforward to run from Apocrita.
+Instead, I have used the [BaseSpace BaseMount](https://basemount.basespace.illumina.com/) tool (Linux only), which allows you to browse and copy files from BaseSpace as if they were mounted on your local machine.

 ## FastQC